alexGuntha/mindragndropwin/README.md

-# Minimal Dran'n'Drop application for Windows
+# Minimal Drag'n'Drop application for Windows

 This repository contains a minimal application sample showcasing how to do basic dragging-and-dropping of files from the Windows Explorer to an application window.